Investigator: Dr Brigitte Steger

-'The Japanese Art of (Not) Sleeping', article originally in CAM 77 published on the BBC Worldservice website, 23 May 2016 (officially 6 May); the article has been accessed by about half a million unique browsers and translated into Turkish, Spanish, Hausa, Bahasa Indonesia, Farsi (Persian), Chinese and Vietnamese on BBC websites and the research has also been published in Russian, Vietnamese, Azeri (Azerbaijani), Italian, Albanian, Taiwanese, Chinese, Romanian, Japanese, Greek, Polish, French, Georgian and others.
+'The Japanese Art of (Not) Sleeping', article originally in CAM 77 published on the BBC Worldservice website, 23 May 2016 (officially 6 May); the article has been accessed by about half a million unique browsers and translated into Turkish, Spanish, Hausa, Bahasa Indonesia, Farsi (Persian), Chinese, Vietnamese and Portuguese on BBC websites and the research has also been published in Russian, Vietnamese, Azeri (Azerbaijani), Italian, Albanian, Taiwanese, Chinese, Romanian, Japanese, Greek, Polish, French, Georgian, Arabic, Czech, Serbo-croation, Latvian, Hungarian and others.

 'The Big Sleep', article published in CAM 77, the almuni magazine of Cambridge University, Lent term (spring) 2016.

 Interview with Brigitte Steger on napping in the classroom in The ASEM LLL Hub magazine, the official network of Asian and European higher education institutions (November 2015): http://asemlllhub.org/magazine/asemagazine-no7/